dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 > Hope hooks the heart more than algorithmic gamification.

-I think Twitter gets this right.
+Twitter gets this right.
 Upon joining Twitter, you can choose your interests and immediately get a useful curation of the top people and ideas by those people.
-LinkedIn really misses out on not having this option.
+LinkedIn misses out on not having this option.
 Let the user follow the topics that interest her.
 This includes the areas she is already experienced in and areas that she would like to learn more about.

 This is not the same as following company pages.
 This is about “streams” or topics of interest.
-Currently, the only existing framework for this is LinkedIn groups, but they have mostly proven ineffective.
-I believe this can be akin to Twitter Lists.
+Currently, the only existing framework for this is LinkedIn groups, but they have proven ineffective.
+This can be akin to Twitter Lists.
 You can form “streams” about topics you want to dip into, people who are talking and writing about certain things.

-The current wall of text is primarily from your connections and either stand on either the dreadfully boring or far too general.
+The current wall of posts come from your connections and either stand on either the boring or far too general.
 But most of us have a variety of colleagues who are doing a variety of things.
 I do not believe this is the form of a network that is useful to us.

 Give me the ability to dip into my “personal connections” stream if I want to, so I can see how my friends are doing professionally.
 But most of my time should be spent on the streams on topics that interest me.